Punjabi language: Western Punjabi

+Depending on context, the terms Eastern and Western Punjabi can simply refer to all the Punjabi varieties spoken in India and Pakistan respectively, whether or not they are linguistically Eastern/Western.

 Phonology

 While a vowel length distinction between short and long vowels exists, reflected in modern Gurmukhi orthographical conventions, it is secondary to the vowel quality contrast between centralised vowels /ɪ ə ʊ/ and peripheral vowels /iː eː ɛː aː ɔː oː uː/ in terms of phonetic significance.

 The peripheral vowels have nasal analogues.
+There is a tendency with speakers to insert /ɪ̯/ between adjacent "a"-vowels as a separator.
+This usually changes to /ʊ̯/ if either vowel is nasalised.

 Note: for the tonal stops, refer to the next section about Tone.